 Step 2 — Assemble and Oil the Tool

 Slide the T-handle into the body, lock it with the set screw, and bolt on the correct burnishing head.
 Apply your fork's specified lower leg oil to the head.
-That's it — the tool only goes together one way.
+The tool only goes together one way.

 -